-Today, the program has approximately 275 undergraduates, 40 master’s students and 6 Ph.D. students.
+Today, the program has over 450 undergraduates, 39 master’s students and 7 Ph.D. students.
 We estimate that, since its inception, our program has contributed over 500 baccalaureate and 350 master’s graduates to the work force.
 Our Ph.D. alumni and their thesis titles can be found here.

 The primary goal of our program is to provide students with a sound foundation in actuarial science and to prepare them for the examinations administered by the Society of Actuaries and the Casualty Actuarial Society, with the objective that each student passes at least two exams before graduating.

-There is a strong demand for our graduates in the large financial services industry in Connecticut and the surrounding northeast.
+There is a strong demand for our graduates in the large financial services industry in Connecticut and the surrounding Northeast.
 The quality of our students is recognized by grants from our corporate sponsors.
-The funds from these grants is used primarily to award undergraduate scholarships and enhances the program in many ways.
+The funds from these grants are used to award undergraduate scholarships and enhance our program.

 The UConn Actuarial Science Program has developed a close working relationship with insurance companies and consulting firms in the Northeast.
 Our actuarial fraternity, Gamma Iota Sigma, sponsors an actuarial Career Fair each fall.
 We also arrange on-campus interviews with our corporate sponsors.
 Students with good grades and have passed at least one actuarial exam usually are able find full-time employment or summer internships.